Managing diabetes can be a challenge: getting life insurance at the same time can feel overwhelming

-If you're part of the community of people managing a complex health condition, it’s important to get your personal insurance cover in place as soon as possible – long before any possible complications may arise and prevent you from being able to get cover.
+If you're part of a community of people managing a complex health condition, it’s important to get your personal insurance cover in place as soon as possible – long before any possible complications may arise and prevent you from being able to get cover.

 - The onset of Type 1 Diabetes mellitus (T1DM) occurs most frequently in people under 30 years, however, new research suggests almost half of all people who develop the condition are diagnosed over the age of 30.

-How to measure a persons level of control of diabetes?
+How to measure a person's level of control of diabetes?

 - Aiming for a HbA1c reading of #7 or under held for the last 6 - 12 months will give you the best chance of getting a cost effective insurance policy.

 If the HbA1c reading is above #7, the more additional information we'll need to better understand your level of control and what options are available for you.